 Recently, the advent of smartphone assessments offers a solution with the ability to easily assess symptoms in a naturalistic and longitudinal manner.
 However, simply offering surveys directly via the smartphone misses the full potential of this method.
 For example, one potential bias in smartphone surveys in schizophrenia is that adherence may be associated with higher levels of psychosocial functioning [X].
 Thus, efforts to stratify symptom reporting by using geolocation to identify home vs other locations may help reduce bias through adding relevant context.
 Prior research, even during COVID-19, has utilized smartphones to estimate home time and other estimates of times spent in location for patients with schizophrenia [Y].
 Research using smartphone surveys has reported how this location data, especially being at home, can influence self-reported metrics related to social cognition and functioning [Y1].
 For example, one team also reported that when patients self-report they are at home and alone, there was an association with more severe delusions, although not hallucinations [Y2].
 Another team used smartphone passive data and surveys to determine a correlation between more severe auditory and visual hallucinations and time spent at home [Y3] although did not examine the association between being at home and occurrence of these symptoms.
 Thus, research extending these findings through using objective metrics of home time derived from smartphone geolocation data is a logical next step in this work.

-In this manuscript/report, we use active data that consists of symptoms scores collected via self-reported surveys and passive background data collected via sensors located on the smartphone devices for patients who have been diagnosed with schizophrenia.
-The self-reported symptom scores are highly correlated with symptom(?) scores administered during clinician visits, thus indicating the reliability of these self-reports.
-We then investigate whether the correlation in the various symptoms are driven by inter- or intra-individual differences in individuals.
-Our analysis show that the inter-individual differences account for a much larger proportion of the correlations in symptoms than intra-individual differences.
-Lastly, we determine effect of geo-location (home vs not at home) on average self-reported symptoms and observe that some symptoms are worse when surveys are taken at home, compared to not at home. were 1) driven by inter vs intra individual differences around self-reported outcome and 2) the influence of environmental factors, specifically home time, around self-reported symptoms
+This report, analyzes active data that consists of symptoms scores collected via self-reported ecological momentary assessment (EMA) surveys and passive background data collected via sensors located on the smartphone devices for patients with a diagnosis of schizophrenia.
+The self-reported symptom scores on EMA surveys within an app were highly correlated with scores on gold standard clinical assessments administered during visits, thus indicating the reliability of these EMA self-reports.
+This report also investigated whether the correlation in the various symptoms were driven by inter- or intra-individual differences in individuals.
+The analysis showed that the inter-individual differences account for a much larger proportion of the correlations in symptoms than intra-individual differences.
+Lastly, the effect of geo-location (home vs not at home) on average self-reported symptoms was determined and it was observed that some symptoms are worse when surveys are taken at home, compared to not at home.
+Correlations were 1) driven by inter vs intra individual differences around self-reported outcome and 2) the influence of environmental factors, specifically home time, around self-reported symptoms

 Methods: